There’s a lot of good news when it comes to getting and staying married.

 - Hostile couples – This relationship type has high levels of defensiveness and criticism.
-There are little-to-no perspective-taking and a lot of contempt.
+There is little-to-no perspective-taking and a lot of contempt.

 - Hostile-detached couples – This couple is down to their kings on the board.
 It’s a constant state of stalemate.
 They don’t nit-pick at each other and are emotionally aloof.
 This couple eventually divorces.

 How do people decide to get married?
 What factors are most important?
-The Pew Research Center has asked Americans this and other questions since at least 1990.
+The Pew Research Center (Geiger & Livingston, 2019) has asked Americans this and other questions since at least 1990.
 Here are some of their findings.

-- 61% believe a satisfying sexual relationship is very important to a successful marriage (2015).
+- 61% believe a satisfying sexual relationship is very important to a successful marriage.

-- Cohabitation is on the rise in the US.
-It’s rising quickest among ages 50 and older (2016).
+- Cohabitation is on the rise in the United States.
+It’s rising quickest among ages 50 and older.

 - Fewer previously married women than men remarry.
 In 2014, 54% of women said they didn’t want to remarry.